ckormanyos/real-time-cpp/ref_app/tools/AVR/avrdude/avrdude-v8.0-windows-x64/readme.md

 building the reference application `ref_app`, will be found in the `bin` directory.
 These instructions are for modern `Win*`.

-The programming device being used is the AVR-SIP mkII, which is an older USB-based programmer.
+The programming device being used is the AVRISP mkII, which is an older USB-based programmer.
+Drivers can be installed along with with ATMEL(R) Studio or alternative open source USB driver-options are available.

 ## Getting Started